dhis2/dhis2-docs/README.md

 ## Building documents

-The documents are build in stages:
+The documents are built in stages:

 1. The documents are pre-processed with [markdown-pp](https://github.com/jreese/markdown-pp).
 This assembles all the included (eventually nested) files into a single master document in a temporary directory.
 This includes copying and adjusting the links to included images.
 2. The final documentation (HTML and PDF formats) are generated with [pandoc](https://pandoc.org/); using [weasyprint](https://weasyprint.readthedocs.io/en/stable/#) as the PDF generation engine.